 Choose Baking Soda for: Maintenance and managing minor, daily staining on a budget.

-Ultimately, baking soda can serve as an excellent maintenance tool to prolong the results of professional whitening, but it will never be able to match the strength or speed of a professional-grade bleaching gel activated by a special light.
+Ultimately, while many ask if baking soda whiten teeth, it truly serves best as a maintenance tool to prolong professional results.
+It cannot match the strength or speed of a professional-grade bleaching gel activated by a special light.

-Ready for a dramatic change?
+Need a change?
 Book a consultation for professional whitening to discuss your goals and get a smile that’s several shades brighter in a single appointment.

 This truth brings us full circle.
 The final irony of using baking soda wrongly in your quest to baking soda whiten teeth is that in attempting to brighten your smile permanently, you are destroying what you are trying to make bright.
 Eroded enamel leads to: